 Now I rejoice in my sufferings for your sake, and in my flesh I am filling up what is lacking in Christ's afflictions for the sake of his body, that is, the church, of which I became a minister according to the stewardship from God that was given to me for you, to make the word of God fully known, the mystery hidden for ages and generations but now revealed to his saints.

 Paul did not say here that Jesus Christ, the perfect sacrifice, was in some way insufficient, just that there was more sacrificing to be done (Romans 8:16-18).
 Each time Paul was stoned, imprisoned unjustly, or falsely accused, he forgave them!
 He did not require atonement.
-He loosed them from it.
-Using the keys of the Kingdom, asked the Father to forgive them and it was removed from the books both on earth and in heaven!
-See for another example, the Stoning of Steven (Acts 7:60).
+He loosed them.
+As a citizen of the Kingdom, he used the keys of the Kingdom.
+He asked the Father to forgive them, and it was removed from the books both on earth and in heaven!
+While Jesus is the supreme example, and Peter was told he would receive these keys, we see from the Stoning of Steven (Acts 7:60) and the many examples from Paul, that the keys were shared with all the citizens of the Kingdom.

-I had previously held that when I forgive, God would still eventually punish my offender.
+I had previously held that when I forgive, God would still eventually punish my offender for that sin.
 That is not true, for what I forgive (or better said, what I ask God to forgive), they will not be punished.
 Never.
 Ever.

 Beloved, never avenge yourselves, but leave it to the wrath of God, for it is written, “Vengeance is mine, I will repay, says the Lord.”

-We are to step aside and literally “give place” (didōmi topos) for divine wrath.
-The English idiom “leave it” inaccurately ties the wrath to the present offence, permitting the thought that God would punish them for “it”.
-Rather we are to live a life where we are not the judge but rather the sacrifice.
+This is an unfortunate use of the English idiom “leave it” which inaccurately ties the wrath to the present offence, permitting the thought that God would punish them for “it”.
+Better said, we are to step aside and literally “give place” (didōmi topos) for divine wrath.
+We are to live a life where we are not the judge, but rather the sacrifice!

 Is there a time not to forgive?
 Yes.
 The protocol is clearly laid out again in Matthew 18: